Ketamine has the potential to be highly addictive because of its mood-altering properties.

 At the right dosage, ketamine works wonders when it comes to numbing pain.
-However, when abused Ketamine can lead to a slippery slope of ketamine addiction.
+However, when abused, Ketamine can lead to a slippery slope of addiction.
 If you take too big of a dose, ketamine has the potential to change the way you perceive sight and sound.
 You may even hallucinate as you experience an “out of body experience.”
-It can become difficult to move or speak.
+As a result, it can become difficult to move or speak.

-In its manufactured form, ketamine is a liquid (a form that makes it all the easier to inject into a patient whether human or animal).
-However, when ketamine is manufactured illegally to be sold on the streets, it typically comes in a powder form.
+In its manufactured form, ketamine is a liquid (a form that makes it easier to inject into a patient, whether human or animal).
+However, when manufactured illegally to be sold on the streets, it typically comes in a powder form.